AKSHATASTHANA/ZenFlow/replit.md

 ## Recent Changes

+- August 9, 2025: Enhanced hero section with doctor background and hospital name update
+  - Added doctor.jpg as background image for hero section on both mobile and desktop
+  - Changed hero text from "Your Health is Our Priority" to "Shri Ram Krishna Mission Hospital"
+  - Updated all Healthcare Excellence blocks to navy blue theme with decorative background graphics
+  - Added subtle geometric background elements to all four excellence pillars
+  - Maintained professional medical visual consistency across the website

 - August 7, 2025: Successfully completed migration from Replit Agent to Replit environment and enhanced Healthcare Excellence section
   - Migrated project to standard Replit environment with full compatibility
   - Updated all Healthcare Excellence blocks to navy blue theme with decorative background graphics